 Ngarrama translates to ‘sit, listen and know’.
 As the name captures, it will be a time for listening and quiet reflection through the sharing of stories, knowledge and culture.

-The free public event, in partnership with Awabakal Ltd, the City of Newcastle and NGM Group (Newcastle Greater Mutual Group), will return to King Edward Park on Saturday 25 January 2025.
+The free public event, in partnership with with Awabakal Ltd, Port Waratah Coal Services, the City of Newcastle and NGM Group (Newcastle Greater Mutual Group), will return to King Edward Park on Sunday 25 January 2026.

 Ngarrama is an invitation for all to bring along your friends, family and a picnic blanket to engage in meaningful reconciliation through truth-telling, performances, song, and historical acceptance.

-This is a free public event and will include a Welcome to country, traditional dance, music, storytelling, knowledge sharing and a sea creature themed lantern parade for children.
+This is a free public event and will include a Welcome to country, traditional dance, music, storytelling, knowledge sharing and a lantern parade for children.

 Ngarrama is an opportunity for the Newcastle community to come together on the eve of Australia/Survival Day to reflect on traditional life in Mooloobinba before 1788 and to celebrate the richness and resilience of First Nations culture – in particular the Awabakal and Worimi people, the traditional owners of the land upon which Newcastle now stands.